junxit/us-congress-bills-116/bill.md

     - **(ii)** substantially reducing the number of working women earning unfairly low wages, thereby reducing the dependence on public assistance;
     - **(iii)** promoting stable families by enabling all family members to earn a fair rate of pay;
     - **(iv)** remedying the effects of past discrimination on the basis of sex and ensuring that in the future workers are afforded equal protection on the basis of sex; and
-    - **(v)** ensuring equal protection pursuant to Congress’ power to enforce the 5th and 14th Amendments.
+    - **(v)** ensuring equal protection pursuant to Congress’ power to enforce the 5th and 14th Amendments to the Constitution.
-- **(5)** The Department of Labor and the Equal Employment Opportunity Commission have important and unique responsibilities to help ensure that women receive equal pay for equal work.
+- **(6)** The Department of Labor and the Equal Employment Opportunity Commission carry out functions to help ensure that women receive equal pay for equal work.
-- **(6)** The Department of Labor is responsible for—
+- **(7)** The Department of Labor is responsible for—
   - **(A)** collecting and making publicly available information about women’s pay;
   - **(B)** ensuring that companies receiving Federal contracts comply with anti-discrimination affirmative action requirements of Executive Order 11246 (relating to equal employment opportunity);
   - **(C)** disseminating information about women’s rights in the workplace;
   - **(D)** helping women who have been victims of pay discrimination obtain a remedy; and
-  - **(E)** being proactive in investigating and prosecuting equal pay violations, especially systemic violations, and in enforcing all of its mandates.
+  - **(E)** investigating and prosecuting systemic gender based pay discrimination involving government contractors.
-- **(7)** The Equal Employment Opportunity Commission is the primary enforcement agency for claims made under the Equal Pay Act of 1963, and issues regulations and guidance on appropriate interpretations of the law.
+- **(8)** The Equal Employment Opportunity Commission is the primary enforcement agency for claims made under the Equal Pay Act of 1963, and issues regulations and guidance on appropriate interpretations of the law.
-- **(8)** With a stronger commitment by the Department of Labor and the Equal Employment Opportunity Commission to their responsibilities, increased information as a result of the amendments made by this Act to the Equal Pay Act of 1963, wage data, and more effective remedies, women will be better able to recognize and enforce their rights.
+- **(9)** Vigorous implementation by the Department of Labor and the Equal Employment Opportunity Commission, increased information as a result of the amendments made by this Act, wage data, and more effective remedies, will ensure that women are better able to recognize and enforce their rights.
-- **(9)** Certain employers have already made great strides in eradicating unfair pay disparities in the workplace and their achievements should be recognized.
+- **(10)** Certain employers have already made great strides in eradicating unfair pay disparities in the workplace and their achievements should be recognized.

 ## § 3.
 Enhanced enforcement of equal pay requirements